crocobau/Rpi-Direct-Serial-to-Arduino/README.md

 # Rpi-Direct-Serial-to-Arduino
-This si about how to connect Raspberry Pi with Arduino using a simple USB cable Rpi is running a tcp server on port 80 on localhost Any client requesting URL of Rpi will trigger a serial comunication to Arduino Arduino is running a specific sketch which ignore http headers.
+This is about how to connect Raspberry Pi with Arduino using a simple USB cable and accessing Arduino via an ordinary web browser.

+Rpi is running a tcp server on port 80 on localhost Any client requesting URL of Rpi will trigger a serial comunication to Arduino Arduino is running a specific sketch which ignore http headers.